tdwg/bdq/tg2/_review/docs/tutorial/index.md

 We could make a very simple specification for this Test, such as "COMPLIANT if the value in prov:wasAttributedTo is a valid ORCID ID; otherwise NOT_COMPLIANT".
 However, this is not very clear or specific for an implementer.
 What does it mean for a value to be a valid ORCID ID?
 How would an implementer determine that?
 We need to provide more specific guidance in the specification to ensure that different implementers will implement the Test in a consistent way and thus get comparable results.

 We are asking not if the value in `prov:wasAttributedTo` is found in some authority, but if it conforms to the expected format for an ORCID ID.
 Thus we could phrase the specification as "COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format for an ORCID ID; otherwise NOT_COMPLIANT".
-This is better, but what happens if there is no value in `prov:wasAttributedTo`, if it is `bdq:Empty`?
+This is better, but what happens if there is no value in `prov:wasAttributedTo`, if it is `bdqval:Empty`?
 That would be NOT_COMPLIANT, but it would not be because the value does not conform to the expected format for an ORCID ID, it would be because there is no value at all, and this Test would overlap in what it is testing with VALIDATION_WASATTRIBUTEDTO_NOTEMPTY, which is our separate Test above that checks for the presence of a value in `prov:wasAttributedTo`.
 We want to keep these two Tests separate and focused on different aspects of data quality, so we need to make sure the specification for this Test is clear that it is only evaluating whether a value that is present conforms to the expected format for an ORCID ID, and it is not evaluating whether a value is present at all.
 We accomplish this by asserting that the presence of some value in `prov:wasAttributedTo` is a prerequisite for this Test, and if that prerequisite is not met, then this Test cannot return a result.

 So, we could phrase our Test specification (our `Expected Response`) as a sequence of:
-* INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdq:Empty;
+* INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdqval:Empty;
 * COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format for an ORCID ID;
 * otherwise NOT_COMPLIANT

 This could work for our `Use Case`, but what does it mean for a value to conform to the expected format for an ORCID ID?
 We need to provide more specific guidance on what we mean by that.
 We could be more explicit in the specification:

-* INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdq:Empty;
+* INTERNAL_PREREQUISITES_NOT_MET if prov:wasAttributedTo is bdqval:Empty;
 * COMPLIANT if the value in prov:wasAttributedTo conforms to the regular expression "^http(s){0,1}://orcid\.org/\d{4}-\d{4}-\d{4}-\d{3}[0-9X]$"
 * otherwise NOT_COMPLIANT